Jessica Tomei & Jeff Jarvis's Story

 I would like the Angels to know how excited I am to be making wine at this level of quality.
 I get to work with growers confidently, commit to buying more of their fruit from their best parcels, and show the Naked Angels what great terroir you can find in California.

-Made great wine around the world before starting a project in her home state of California.
+Made great wine around the world before starting a project in their home state of California.